 t is the variable of integration from zero to infinity, and z is a (non-negative-integer) complex number.
 This formula is reduced to the n-factorial formula when applied over any positive integer

 You can see 2 things from this formula:

-- it is not an exact copy of the n-factorial since you need to calculate the value of the Gamma function for To remedy the second "problem", we can introduce the Pi function.
+- It is not an exact copy of the n-factorial since you need to calculate the Gamma function's value for To remedy the second "problem", we can introduce the Pi function.